nodejs/package-maintenance/Governance.md

 - No blocking reviews
 - 72 hours since the PR was openened

+Certain types of pull requests can be fast-tracked and may land after a shorter delay.
+For example:

+* Focused changes that affect only documentation and/or the test suite:
+  * `code-and-learn` tasks often fall into this category.
+  * `good-first-issue` pull requests may also be suitable.
+* Changes that fix regressions:
+  * Regressions that break the workflow (red CI or broken compilation).
+  * Regressions that happen right before a release, or reported soon after.

+To propose fast-tracking a pull request, apply the `fast-track` label.
+Then add a comment that Collaborators may upvote.

+If someone disagrees with the fast-tracking request, remove the label.
+Do not fast-track the pull request in that case.

+The pull request may be fast-tracked if two Collaborators approve the fast-tracking request.
+To land, the pull request itself still needs two Collaborator approvals and a passing CI.

+Collaborators may request fast-tracking of pull requests they did not author.
+In that case only, the request itself is also one fast-track approval.
+Upvote the comment anyway to avoid any doubt.
 ### Consensus Seeking Process

 The WG follows a [Consensus Seeking][] decision-making model.